 This lyophilized product is shipped at room temperature.
 Please see its certificate of analysis for further storage instructions.

 L-Glutamate is the major excitatory neurotransmitter in the central nervous system.
 It operates through several receptors that are categorized as ionotropic (ligand-gated cation channels) or metabotropic (G-protein coupled receptors).
-The metabotropic glutamate receptors family includes eight members (mGluR1-8) that have been divided into three groups based on their sequence homology, pharmacology and signal transduction.
+The metabotropic glutamate receptor family includes eight members (mGluR1-8) that have been divided into three groups based on their sequence homology, pharmacology and signal transduction.

 Group I of the metabotropic glutamate receptors includes the mGluR1 and mGluR5 receptors.
-The receptors present the typical G-protein coupled receptor (GPCR) signature topology: seven transmembrane domains with a large extracellular N-terminus domain and an intracellular C-terminus one.
+The receptors present the typical G-protein coupled receptor (GPCR) signature topology: seven transmembrane domains with a large extracellular N-terminus and an intracellular C-terminus.
 The N-terminus domain of Group I receptors contains the glutamate binding site while the cytoplasmic C-terminus domain has an important role in the regulation of receptor activity through interactions with other proteins such as the Homer adaptor proteins.

 mGluR1 is predominantly expressed in nervous tissue although expression in several non-neural cell types has also been described.
 In the brain it is highly expressed in the hippocampus, cerebellum, olfactory bulb and thalamus.